 How does CBD differ from Marijuana?

-Marijuana is the dried leaves, flowers, stems and seeds of cannabis sativa.
+Marijuana is the dried leaves, flowers, stems, and seeds of cannabis sativa.
 Cannabis contains both Tetrahydrocannabinol (THC) and CBD.
-THC is the component in cannabis that causes the feeling of euphoria by interacting with CB1 receptors in the brain.
+THC is the component of cannabis that causes the feeling of euphoria by interacting with CB1 receptors in the brain.
 These receptors affect coordination, mood, thinking, and appetite.
 THC’s interaction with these receptors induces the result typically connected with the use of marijuana that’s associated with the sensation of “getting high.”
 Unlike THC, cannabinoids are non-psychoactive, and their interaction with the CB1 receptors does not alter impressions, awareness or judgment.
 Although CBD oil does not modify perception, it does create changes in the body that are essential to maintaining good health and wellness.
 Overall, CBD oil pulls out the useful compounds found in cannabis without the psychoactive chemicals that produce the effects associated with inhaling marijuana.

 CBD Oil Benefits List

 CBD oil has become quite popular for individuals looking for relief from pain and other ailments but don’t feel comfortable using pharmaceutical drugs.
 Because of the way cannabinoids interact with the body, CBD oil has a variety of uses.
 Here are some of the common ailments that CBD oil has shown success in treating.